Terieyenike/data-science-ml/README.md

-# Using Pandas for data analysis and manipulation
+# Data Science and ML projects

-Pandas is an open-source library which helps you analyze and manipulate data.
+Collection of projects from using NumPy, Pandas, Matplotlib, Scikit-learn, and many more.